HIV- is a term that almost everybody must’ve heard of, but only a few know the exact meaning of. But what does HIV positive mean?

 This constant neglection from people can lead to HIV-positive individuals having a negative self-image.
 The person may feel embarrassed and ashamed for this very reason.
 That is also one of the reasons why people give HIV-positive individuals treatment is disrespectful and not accepted.

+People need to understand that HIV-positive infection doesn’t occur to someone because they made a wrong choice.
 Similarly, an individual doesn’t know if HIV will infect them.
-It is nature that decides this.
 The only thing we can do to prevent ourselves from catching HIV infection is to take measures against it.

-If the young generation is educated more about this virus, we may have a chance to reduce the number of HIV patients worldwide while removing the stigma around HIV.
-Camps can be held in various locations to discuss HIV and let people know the exact cause of HIV infection and the mode of its spread.
+If the young generation is educated more about this virus, we may have a chance to reduce the number of HIV positive patients worldwide while removing the stigma around HIV.
+Camps can be held in various locations to discuss HIV positive and let people know the exact cause of HIV infection and the mode of its spread.

 Schools can introduce a curriculum where they can teach students more about HIV and AIDS.
 The more openly we talk about HIV, the more people will understand that it is a disease that can affect anybody and that it’s normal to talk about it and not be ashamed of it.